The Kinarm Exoskeleton Lab is a versatile research facility to study sensory, motor and cognitive function.

 Kinarm Exoskeleton Lab uses a complex linkage to permit planar movements of the arm in the horizontal plane involving flexion and extension movements at the shoulder and elbow joints.
 The Lab was extensively redesigned in 2016 to enhance stiffness and enable full access to the head for TMS, and other neuro-stimulation techniques.

+One or two robot configurations are available.
 The use of two Kinarm robots enables comparison of inter-arm performance as well as the study of bimanual coordination.

 The application of loads directly to the upper arm and forearm is unique and resulted in issued US, Canadian and European Patents.
 (U.S. Patent No. 6,155,993; 8,347,710 & 8,800,366; Canadian Patent No. 2,267,821; EP No. 2,150,175).

 A virtual-reality system permits control over visual stimuli and even vision of the limb.

 Dexterit-E™ experimental control software and hardware

 Each Lab includes Dexterit-E™ behavioural control and data acquisition software, which combines the power of a real-time operating system with the ease of a Windows™-based interface.
 Kinarm Standard Tests can be used to enable immediate data collection, analysis and reporting, without the need for programmers.
 (U.S. Patent No. 8,277,396, 8,740,794; CN Patent No. ZL200780047665.6; JP Patent No. 5368311; CA & EP Patent Applications pending).
 Custom Task Programs can be created using high-level graphical programming tools.

 A head-free gaze-tracker solution that: simplifies experimental set-up, ensuring nothing interferes with the head which is especially important in clinical research; and is easily accommodated in the Kinarm Virtual Reality System where space is limited.
 Download tech sheet.